* This is the Consumer Version. *

 Sometimes stem cell transplantation is used.

 Myelofibrosis is rare, affecting fewer than 2 of 100,000 people in the United States.
-It occurs with a peak incidence at age 76.
+It occurs most often in people between 50 and 70 years.

-Myelofibrosis may develop on its own (in which case it is also called idiopathic myelofibrosis or agnogenic myeloid metaplasia) or may accompany other blood disorders, such as chronic myelocytic leukemia, polycythemia vera, thrombocythemia, multiple myeloma, lymphoma, and myelodysplasia.
+Myelofibrosis may occur in people who have other blood disorders such as chronic myelogenous leukemia, polycythemia vera, thrombocythemia, multiple myeloma, and lymphoma.
 It may also occur in people with tuberculosis, pulmonary hypertension, systemic lupus erythematosus (lupus), and systemic sclerosis (scleroderma) and in people in whom a cancer has spread to the bones.

 The liver and spleen often enlarge as they try to take over some of the job of making blood cells.
-The spleen also destroys abnormal red cells and platelets made in the bone marrow.
+The spleen also destroys abnormal red blood cells and platelets made in the bone marrow.
 The destruction of so many red blood cells and platelets contributes to the spleen enlargement.
-Enlargement of the liver and spleen may cause pain in the abdomen and may lead to abnormally high blood pressure in certain veins (portal hypertension—see see Portal Hypertension) and bleeding from varicose veins in the esophagus (esophageal varices—see see Portal Hypertension).
+Enlargement of the liver and spleen may cause pain in the abdomen and may lead to abnormally high blood pressure in certain veins ( portal hypertension) and bleeding from varicose veins in the esophagus ( esophageal varices).

 Anemia and the misshapen, immature red blood cells, seen in blood samples viewed under a microscope, suggest myelofibrosis.
-However, a bone marrow biopsy (see Bone Marrow Examination) is needed to confirm the diagnosis.
+However, a bone marrow biopsy is needed to confirm the diagnosis.
+Sometimes other tests are done, including tests for the JAK2 or calreticulin mutation.

+Reducing the size of the spleen tends to relieve symptoms.
 Hydroxyurea, a chemotherapy drug, or interferon-alpha, a drug that affects the immune system, may decrease the size of the liver or spleen, but either drug may worsen the anemia.
+Radiation therapy can also be used to decrease the size of the spleen.
+However, reducing the size of the spleen with these drugs or radiation therapy is usually unnecessary.
 Rarely, the spleen becomes extremely large and painful and may have to be removed.
 Removal of the spleen may increase the number of red blood cells and reduce the need for transfusions.

-Stem cell (bone marrow) transplantation is sometimes offered to people who are in otherwise good health and who have an appropriate matched donor (see Stem Cell Transplantation).
+Stem cell transplantation (bone marrow transplantation) is sometimes offered to people who are in otherwise good health and who have an appropriate matched donor.
 A transplant is the only treatment available that may cure myelofibrosis, but it also has significant risks.

 Generic NameSelect Brand Names